How to Enroll

 To apply and enroll at the college, please click your student type based on your previous college experience.

-All new students entering college for the first time, are required to take the COMPASS test, and meet with an advisor prior to registering for classes.
-ACT scores may be used in place of COMPASS.
-Please note, there is a time limitation on the use of previously completed ACT and COMPASS scores.
-Students should speak with an advisor for& additional information.
+All new students entering college for the first time, are required to take the placement test, and meet with an advisor prior to registering for classes.
+ACT scores may be used in place of the placement test.
+Please note, there is a time limitation on the use of previously completed ACT and placement test scores.
+Students should speak with an advisor for additional information.
 Download an overview of the enrollment process (PDF).

 Late Registration Procedures — Credit Classes Only